Stiffstream/restinio/README.md

 # What Is RESTinio?

-RESTinio is a header-only C++14 library that gives you an embedded HTTP/Websocket server.
+RESTinio is a C++17 library that gives you an embedded HTTP/Websocket server.
 It is based on standalone version of ASIO and targeted primarily for asynchronous processing of HTTP-requests.
 Since v.0.4.1 Boost::ASIO (1.66 or higher) is also supported
 (see [notes on building with Boost::ASIO](https://stiffstream.com/en/docs/restinio/0.6/obtaining.html#notes-on-building-with-boost-asio)).

+RESTinio itself is a header-only library, but it depends on [nodejs/llhttp](https://github.com/nodejs/llhttp) that is not header-only.

+Currently *RESTinio* is in rather stable state and we think that since v.0.4.0 it is ready for production use.

 # A Very Basic Example Of RESTinio

 Consider the task of writing a C++ application that must support some REST API, RESTinio represents our solution for that task.
-Currently it is in stable beta state.

 Lets see how it feels like in the simplest case:

 ```C++